-It concerns many menstruating people; if it generally occurs 2 to 7 days before the period, it can last up to 14 days and represent great discomfort for people who are prone to it.
+It affects many menstruating people; although it usually occurs 2 to 7 days before their period, it can last up to 14 days and cause great discomfort for those who are prone to it.

 It affects more than 90% of people to varying degrees.
 The main cause: the drop in estrogen just before menstruation.
-Two consequences of this: a drop in serotonin, a well-being hormone, and a greater impregnation of progesterone, notably causing transit disorders.
-These symptoms are amplified in the event of an unbalanced diet, stress or deficiency.
+This has two consequences: a drop in serotonin, the feel-good hormone, and a higher level of progesterone, causing digestive problems in particular.
+These symptoms are amplified in cases of an unbalanced diet, stress, or deficiency.

-But by eating a suitable diet, it is possible to reduce the symptoms...
+But by having an adapted diet, it is possible to alleviate the symptoms...
 Here are some nutritional tips that can help you:

 #1 - Limit salt to combat water retention.

-It's the first thing to do !
-If you gain weight right before your period and your legs swell, you are probably retaining water.
-So be careful with your consumption of salty foods (smoked fish, soy sauce, cheese) and ultra-processed foods, which often contain a lot of added salt.
-In the kitchen, choose herbs and spices to enhance your dishes.
+This is the first thing to do!
+If you gain weight just before your period and your legs swell, you're probably retaining water.
+So be careful about your consumption of salty foods (smoked fish, soy sauce, cheese) and ultra-processed foods, which often contain a lot of added salt.
+When cooking, choose herbs and spices to enhance your dishes.

-Added sugar should also be limited, because it promotes water storage and retention.
-For sweet cravings, which are common during the period before your period, choose oleaginous fruits, which naturally suppress hunger, chocolate, preferably dark, skyr with seeds and fruits, or flavored yogurt.
-Be careful, in the latter case, to choose your products carefully: the best options remain yogurts without added sugar, flavored with pieces of fruit or natural flavors.
-Be wary of long ingredient lists that often contain additives (e.g. E1422), some are not recommended, others are even dangerous.
+Added sugar should also be limited, as it promotes water storage and retention.
+For sweet cravings, which are common during the period before your period, opt for nuts, which naturally suppress your appetite, chocolate, preferably dark chocolate, skyr with seeds and fruit, or flavored yogurt.
+In the latter case, be careful to choose your products carefully: the best options remain yogurts without added sugar, flavored with pieces of fruit or natural flavors.
+Be wary of long ingredient lists that often contain additives (e.g., E1422), some of which are not recommended, others are even dangerous.

 #2 - Keep blood sugar stable.

-It may seem complicated said like that, but it only takes a little to stabilize your blood sugar levels throughout the day, and thus limit the cravings which occur more often and more intensely before/during your period.
-If these can be the cause of big headaches, because they are synonymous with weight gain, the nature, quantity and frequency of foods consumed can also lead to bloating and other digestive disorders.
-So it’s interesting to play on that.
+It may sound complicated, but it doesn't take much to stabilize your blood sugar levels throughout the day, and thus limit the cravings that occur more often and more intensely before/during your period.
+While these can be a major headache, as they are synonymous with weight gain, the nature, quantity, and frequency of the foods consumed can also lead to bloating and other digestive problems.
+It's therefore worth playing on this.

-To do this, we eat our 3 daily meals at set times, and we add a snack if it is necessary and reassuring.
-The snack can be a meal in its own right, its consumption is often wrongly considered as a child or snacking.
-If the foods it contains are healthy, it can easily be integrated into your daily life.
+To do this, eat your 3 daily meals at fixed times, and add a snack if necessary and reassuring.
+A snack can be a meal in its own right, and its consumption is often wrongly associated with children or snacking.
+If the foods it contains are healthy, it can definitely be integrated into your daily life.

-Regardless of the meal, to stabilize your blood sugar, it is important to pay attention to the glycemic index of foods (by clicking here , you will be directed to a table grouping most common foods).
-Consuming foods with a low GI is favorable, especially during periods of PMS, but those with a high GI should not be banned.
-It is simply preferable not to consume them in “isolated intake”, so as not to create a blood sugar peak synonymous with future cravings, but integrated into a predominantly low/medium GI meal, the rise in blood sugar will be less.
-The inclusion of fiber is also a good factor in reducing blood sugar levels.
+Regardless of the meal, to stabilize your blood sugar, it is important to pay attention to the glycemic index of foods (by clicking here , you will be directed to a table grouping together most common foods).
+Consuming foods with a low GI is beneficial, especially during PMS, but those with a high GI should not be banned.
+It is simply preferable not to consume them in “isolated intake”, so as not to create a blood sugar spike synonymous with future cravings, but integrated into a meal with a predominantly low/medium GI, the rise in blood sugar will be less.
+The integration of fiber is also a good factor in reducing blood sugar.

 #3 - Boost your body with good nutrients.

-The drop in serotonin linked to PMS leads to irritability, cravings, low morale, mood disorders, etc.
+The drop in serotonin linked to PMS causes irritability, cravings, low morale, mood swings, etc.

-To allow the body to synthesize this hormone which is so important to our state of mind, and to get through this unpleasant period, we need a good supply of tryptophan.
-This precursor of happiness hormones is found in large quantities in eggs, tuna, chicken, oats, brown rice, bananas, plums, dairy products, chocolate, etc.
+To allow the body to synthesize this hormone, which is so important to our state of mind, and to get through this unpleasant period, we need a good intake of tryptophan.
+This precursor to the happy hormone is found in large quantities in eggs, tuna, chicken, oats, brown rice, bananas, prunes, dairy products, chocolate, etc.

-Several studies highlight a link between low calcium levels and worsening symptoms of premenstrual syndrome.
-Calcium intake is strongly correlated to that of vitamin D, because the latter allows it to be fixed on the bones.
-Restoring your rates can therefore be advantageous, and it’s simple!
-Vitamin D is mainly found in fatty fish, egg yolk, while calcium is found in dairy products, legumes, oilseeds, etc.
+Several studies highlight a link between low calcium levels and worsening PMS symptoms.
+Calcium intake is strongly correlated with vitamin D intake, as the latter allows for its fixation on bones.
+Restoring your levels can therefore be beneficial, and it's simple!
+Vitamin D is found mainly in oily fish and egg yolks, while calcium is found in dairy products, legumes, oilseeds, etc.

-Finally, another nutrient of interest for people suffering from PMS is magnesium, whose ratio with calcium is often unbalanced during this period.
-However, studies show that this imbalance can have an impact on mood changes and irritability.
-We therefore increase our magnesium intake accordingly, especially as it helps to relieve period pain.
+Finally, another nutrient of interest to PMS sufferers is magnesium, whose ratio with calcium is often unbalanced during this time.
+However, studies show that this imbalance can have an impact on mood swings and irritability.
+Therefore, we should increase our magnesium intake accordingly, especially since it helps relieve period pain.

-The main sources of magnesium are legumes, seeds, nuts, green leafy vegetables, brewer's yeast and some mineral waters.
-Refining grains reduces the levels of this nutrient, so opt for whole grains.
+The main sources of magnesium are legumes, seeds, nuts, green leafy vegetables, brewer's yeast, and some mineral waters.
+Refining grains reduces their levels of this nutrient, so opt for whole grains.

 The recap!